Rats have rhythm and can keep the beat to Mozart, a new study shows

 Researchers equipped 20 rats with wireless accelerometers to measure their head movements.
 They were played one-minute excerpts of "Sonata for two pianos (K.448)" by Mozart at four different speeds – 75%, 100%, 200% and 400% of the original speed.

 The study focused on responses to "K. 448" by Mozart.
-But the study also played four other musical pieces were also played to human and animal participants: "Born This Way" by Lady Gaga, "Another One Bites the Dust" by Queen, "Beat It" by Michael Jackson and "Sugar" by Maroon 5.
+But the study also played four other musical pieces to human and animal participants: "Born This Way" by Lady Gaga, "Another One Bites the Dust" by Queen, "Beat It" by Michael Jackson and "Sugar" by Maroon 5.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.